Epse/EpPos/CONTRIB.md

 If your branch is ready for production, submit a pull request.
 A maintainer will review your pull request and (hopefully) accept it.

+## Pull Requests
+Every PR should pass the CodeClimate check (unless you provide good arguments for failing a check) and the Travis-CI tests (which can be run locally with `python manage.py test`).
+If a PR fails the CI, I probably won't even look at it.

 ## What to do?
 Look in the issue tracker.
 Generally the bugs with nobody assigned to that do not bear the tag `in-progress` are up for help.
 Please post a comment stating you are working on that.
 A maintainer